Nemo64/marco-zone/_posts/2020-08-14-shared-aurora-serverless-using-cloudformation.md

 Aurora is capable of scaling down to 0 compute, but the wake up process is way too slow to use this in production, and it's also quiet annoying in dev environment.

-Then, if you use microservices, it is even harder to justify an entire database for a service that idles most of the time.
+Then, if you use microservices, it is even harder to justify an entire database server for a service which idles most of the time and/or only stores a few hundred records.

 MySQL has a solution build in: databases, which act like namespaces.
 You can use a single MySQL server for multiple purposes by just creating multiple databases and users.